Interview with Seed 4 Me VPN

 Actually Seed4.Me appeared around 1.5 year ago, when I understood I needed a VPN.
 I checked existing options and thought it is overpriced, require to sign up for the whole year even without trying a service.
 So my choice was obvious – do it yourself.
 After some time – I was asked, by friend to share the server – since he also wanted a VPN, then friend of the friend as about VPN and so on, till we gоt 4 people.
 Then there was an epiphany!

-My idea was – let’s make a service where you can try first and then get access for a short period of time – like 1 day, 1 week, save the money.
+– let’s make a service where you can try first and then get access for a short period of time – like 1 day, 1 week, save the money.
 Or extend for longer, but we never bound our clients with 1 YEAR or 6 MONTH subscription.

 Since we did not have a big budget to start – we decided to work by invitations.
 When we saw available capacity – we invited new people, but many things has changed since that time.

 Now there is a cloud built in order to support scale-able demand, we still work by invitation – but it is matter of minutes to increase the capacity.

 I would say we passed quite long way from 2 people needing a VPN server to what we have right now.
 We faced problems with law and had to study how to work on such cases, traffic abuse, quality complains and so on.
 One of important things we studied was VPN is a subjective service.
 It means – you never know how it works till you try it.

 Internet connections are really heterogeneous, so someone can have 10Mb/s, another 1Mb/s and there is no server fault in that – it is wire problem in between, you never know till you try.

 Well, I can speak a lot, but let’s come down to questions: